Introduction to Negative Float

 5. How can individuals manage negative float?

-Maintain a buffer of funds in checking accounts to cover unexpected shortfalls.
+Maintain a buffer of extra funds in checking accounts to cover unexpected shortfalls.

 Use overdraft protection services wisely to avoid fees.

-Track account balances and incoming payment timelines using budgeting tools.
+Track account balances and incoming payment timelines using budgeting apps.

 6. What strategies can businesses use to avoid negative float?